Wowemwa/MatiARBioAR/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-## 📚 Documentation

-### **Data Dictionary**
-For a comprehensive overview of all data entities, attributes, and relationships in the system, see our detailed [Data Dictionary](DATA_DICTIONARY.md).

-The data dictionary includes:
-- Complete entity definitions (Species, Hotspots, Media, Users, AR Markers)
-- Field specifications with data types and validation rules
-- IUCN conservation status codes
-- Data relationships and storage architecture
-- Search configuration and filter operations
-- API endpoint documentation

 ## 📞 Contact & Support

 **Project Maintainer**: Wowemwa